Skip to content

 8.4.3 Iterated Distillation and Amplification (IDA)

-Having explored the mechanisms of amplification and distillation individually, we can combine these two approaches in a continuous iterative loop.
-This is the foundation of Iterated Distillation and Amplification (IDA).
+Having explored the mechanisms of amplification and distillation individually, we can combine these two approaches in a continuous iterative loop that we call Iterated Distillation and Amplification (IDA).
 The primary objective of IDA is to generate progressively better training signals using amplified models for tasks that are hard to evaluate directly, thereby maintaining oversight over AI models as their outputs become too complex for humans to assess accurately.
-This approach aims to address the specification or outer alignment problem in AI development.
+This approach aims to address the specification or outer alignment problem.

 The advantage of IDA lies in its iterative nature, allowing the gradual construction of a robust training signal through task decomposition and recomposition, rather than depending on a perfectly specified signal from the outset.